ambanigodwin/ambanigodwin/README.md

 - 👋 Hi, I’m @ambanigodwin
 - 👀 I’m interested in embedded system software development
-- 🌱 I’m currently learning ful stack software engineering at ALX
+- 🌱 I’m trying to become a data engineer then an embedded systems specialist.
+Hope to be good in both...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data engineering projects
 - 📫 How to reach me ...
+DM on Twitter!

 <!---
 ambanigodwin/ambanigodwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.